Medicare’s annual Open Enrollment (October 15 through December 7) is an opportunity to join, switch, or drop certain Medicare plans.

 - Assess your health care needs over the past year.
 Has your health status changed this year, requiring you to see a new specialist or receive a new set of services?
 Is your plan continuing to meet your needs?

-Assess your coverage needs
+Step 2: Assess your coverage needs

 - What out-of-pocket costs will you incur when you see a doctor, require a hospital stay, or pick up prescriptions at the pharmacy?
 Most plans have an annual out-of-pocket-maximum, but prescription drug costs are not included in that amount.

-Get trusted advice
+Step 3: Get trusted advice

+What is the average cost of supplemental insurance for Medicare?
+Which type of care is not covered by Medicare?
 There are a lot of considerations when choosing a Medicare plan, but the good news is that you don’t have to do it alone.

 - NCOA's Age Well Planner is an educational tool from NCOA designed to make it easier for people with Medicare (and those planning for Medicare) to make informed and confident choices about their health coverage and to make the most of that coverage.